 - The Rule, Constitutions, and Statutes are guides for growth in fraternal life.
-Read them, study them, and implement them. - Become familiar with guidelines and responsibilities based, in part, on Articles 50-52 of the General Constitutions. - The minister is also responsible for setting goals, resolving issues and accomplishing tasks for the good of the fraternity. - The minister will set parameters on how the council meetings will be conducted. - The minister, along with the council, will set goals for the next three years. - The minister and the council will set in place a plan as to how fraternity gatherings will be conducted. - To oversee that all council members are fulfilling their assigned duties. - To ensure that the directions and the decisions of the council are put into practice. - If the local fraternity minister is unable to be present at a fraternity council meeting, the meeting may be held with the vice minister conducting the business (General Constitutions Article 52.
-1. (c).
+Read them, study them, and implement them. - Become familiar with guidelines and responsibilities based, in part, on Articles 50-52 of the General Constitutions. - The minister is also responsible for setting goals, resolving issues, and accomplishing tasks for the good of the fraternity. - The minister will set parameters on how the council meetings will be conducted. - The minister, along with the council, will set goals for the next three years. - The minister and the council will set in place a plan as to how fraternity gatherings will be conducted. - To oversee that all council members are fulfilling their assigned duties. - To ensure that the directions and the decisions of the council are put into practice. - If the local fraternity minister is unable to be present at a fraternity council meeting, the meeting may be held with the vice minister conducting the business (General Constitutions Article 52.1.)
 Business should be accomplished each and every month (including summers) so as not to hinder the life and growth of the fraternity.

 - Inform the council members of their reporting responsibilities. - The minister and the council will need to become familiar with the following: - 1.
-Excused Member Policy (See page 55) - 2.
-Inactive Status Updates - 3.
-Lapsed Policy (See pages 54 and 61 62) - 4.
-Transfer Policy Procedure (See pages 72 75)
+Excused Member Policy (See page 50) - 2.
+Inactive Status Updates (See pages 55-56) - 3.
+Lapsed Status (See pages 55-57) - 4.
+Transfer Policy Procedure (See pages 66-69)

-• When needed, the minister will delegate responsibilities to appropriate council member(s).
+When needed, the minister will delegate responsibilities to appropriate council member(s).